rpawliuk/programPlanning/README.md

 ### Status
-Ver 1.0: Generates one game just for explorers per time slot based on category selected Ver 1.1: Contains 7 blocks of time where 3 games are generated per time block Ver 1.2 (Current): Added export feature where the games are selectable in another window
+Ver 1.0: Generates one game just for explorers per time slot based on category selected Ver 1.1: Contains 7 blocks of time where 3 games are generated per time block Ver 1.2 : Added export feature where the games are selectable in another window Ver 1.3 (Current): Games excluding crafts have been added for every age group

 ### Features